 If you have allowed the tank to run out, air may have gotten into the lines.
-In this event the air must be forced out through the lines by gas pressure before you can light the pilots.
-Hold a match to the pilot of the appliance closest to the tanks until it lights and stays lit.
+In this event the air must be allowed to bleed from the lines before lighting appliances.
+Follow the appliance manufacturers instructions and light the appliance closest to the LP supply tank.
 Then move to the next closest, etc.